[1] 10

 Let’s break apart the code we just saw from right to left.

-which means start from the current directory (where this file is located) and go down into thedata
+./datawhich means start from the current directory (where this file is located) and go down into thedatadirectory. - The

 - The path is